Store workers become enforcers of social distancing rules

 Also in Oklahoma, one city abandoned its mask rule after store clerks were threatened.
 And at a southern California grocery store called Vons, a man showed up in what looked like a Ku Klux Klan hood.
 He ignored requests from workers to remove it until he got to the register, according to the supermarket.

-Masks are required in some states and communities.
+Masks are required in some states.
 Some major retailers including Costco Wholesale Club have made masks mandatory regardless of government policies.
 But even at stores that post signs about mask recommendations, workers often have to approach unmasked visitors.

+Walmart, the nation's largest retailer and largest private employer, said it works with law enforcement in communities where face coverings are required.

 Jeff Reid, who works at the meat counter at a Giant store in Silver Spring, Maryland, which mandates masks, said the greeter at his store is the one confronting shoppers, not the security guard posted outside.

-The pandemic duties are the latest example of how some workers are being asked to police retail space.
-Last year, retailers including CVS, Walgreens and Walmart asked that customers refrain from openly carrying guns in stores even where state laws allow it.
+The pandemic duties are the latest example of workers being asked to police retail space.
+Last year, retailers including CVS, Walgreens and Walmart asked customers to refrain from openly carrying guns in stores even where state law allows it.
 Stores did not outright prohibit guns because they did not want workers to have to enforce a ban.
 But how workers should respond to weapon-carrying customers has remained fuzzy.
 Many retailers left it up to the discretion of store managers and provided some guidance and training to workers.

 Jason Brewer, a spokesman at the Retail Industry Leaders Association, said it's not a retail employee's role to enforce a local law or an executive order on face coverings or any other protocol.
 He said law enforcement should get involved and that shoppers can do their part.